 It is also important to study each state's specific laws on compliance for shelter-in-place.
 Workers whose duties keep them outdoors should be informed by managers of where and how to shelter-in-place.

-Employees should receive outreach training provided by their employer regarding workplace safety in the event of emergencies.
+Employees should receive outreach training provided by their employers regarding workplace safety in the event of emergencies.
 In some states, emergency evacuation and shelter-in-place procedures are practiced by all occupants of a facility on a bi-annual basis to fulfill pertinent state laws.

 Shelter-in-Place Procedures for Employers

-OSHA places full responsibility for facility warning signs and alarm systems on employers as part of workers safety.
+OSHA places full responsibility for facility warning signs and alarm systems on employers as part of workers' safety.
 Employees who work with heavy equipment or chemicals may also be required to complete OSHA Outreach Training courses.
 These are offered online and provide workers with advanced and basic training in 10 and 30-hour safety training courses.
 Those who complete the course are given an OSHA completion card to validate their training.